superman108/Housing-Market-Forecast/README.md

 #### 2. Transformation and Selection of Numerical Features:

 Three new columns are created to account for house age, year-passed since remodeling or renovation, and the overall home condition (being a combination of overall house material and condition).
 The overall house material and condition are scaled from 1 to 10, where 1 and 10 represent very poor and very excellent quality or condition. <br>
-The table in Dataset section show that several features in both Training and Test sets have missing values.
+The table in the Dataset section show that several features in both the Training and Test sets have missing values.
 The NaN values for these features should be handled before doing any modeling.
 A developed function assumes a linear relationship between the features with missing values and their Gr_Liv_Area.
 <br>
-Below is a histogram of numerical columns in Training dataset.
+Below is a histogram of numerical columns in the Training dataset.
 The plots suggest that the data is heavily skewed, and it requires a form of transformation or normalization (Figure 9 and Figure 10).
 A log transformation is applied to the numerical features and the target variable (SalePrice) to create a more normal distribution.
 The 'Year_Built', 'Year_Remod/Add', and 'Garage_Yr_Blt' are dropped before training the model.